 Read on to find out what to look for when shopping for grilling tools and to find out why the following are some of the best choices for backyard barbecues.

-- BEST GRILL BRUSH: Grillart Grill Brush and Scraper with Deluxe Handle
+- BEST GRILL BRUSH: GRILLART Grill Brush and Scraper

 - BEST GRILLING PLANKS: Primal Grilling Premium Cedar Planks for Grilling